 When looking for snowcock make sure you listen.
 Most of the snowcock that we see we hear first.

-At least half of the snowcock that we see are first seen in the air.
+Over half the snowcock we see are first seen in the air.
 This leads to our second note.
 When snowcock land they usually walk away from the spot where they landed.
 So when you see where the bird landed spend most of your time spotting around the landing spot.

 Snowcock like the ledges in cliffs and very steep slopes as shown in the photo above.
 These areas supply feed and cover.
 These ledges may be inaccessible on foot or may be so steep that all the bird has to do to escape is jump and they are air born and gliding away.